symfony/symfony-docs/cookbook/form/direct_submit.rst

 .. index::
    single: Form; Form::submit()

-How to use the submit() Function to handle Form Submissions
+How to Use the submit() Function to Handle Form Submissions
 ===========================================================

 .. versionadded:: 2.3